-- " As indicated by the negative outlook, upward pressure on the ratings is currently unlikely. - " An upgrade of Aareal's ratings could follow an upgrade of its BCA, which would require a substantially more diversified business model, such that it eliminates the existing high concentration risks in its CRE lending.
+- " As indicated by the negative outlook, upward pressure on the ratings is currently unlikely. - " An upgrade could follow an upgrade of its BCA, which would require a more diversified business model, such that it provides a sustainable and visible buffer relative to the existing strong concentration risks in CRE lending.